 Of the available biomass technologies, pellet stoves are among the easiest to operate and maintain.
 Unlike wood stoves, pellet-burning involves no cutting, less hauling, no splitting, stacking or waiting for your wood to dry.
 If used correctly, pellet stoves produce very little smoke and creosote, which is the main cause of chimney fires.

 Wood pellets are normally manufactured from sawdust or wood chips through a combination of heat and pressure.
 Using premium grade pellets will help reduce the ash build up in stoves.

-For more information:You may need a PDF reader to view files on this page.
+For more information:You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.